 Shawnee State will submit its NCAA Division II membership application by October 1, 2025, with plans to begin MEC competition in the 2026-27 season.

-To support the university as it moves into NCAA-II, supporters can join the 25-26 Bear Club at the button below.
+To support SSU Athletics as it moves into NCAA-II, join the Bear Club at the button below.
+Every donation makes a difference for our 350+ student-athletes.

 Fred Lymas has been named the sixth head coach in Shawnee State men’s basketball history, bringing with him a wealth of experience and a strong reputation for developing programs.
 Most recently serving on the coaching staff at Florida A&M, Lymas played a key role in helping the Rattlers more than double their win total from the previous season.
 Known for his defensive acumen, Lymas helped improve the team’s scoring margin and overall defensive efficiency, leading to Florida A&M’s best defensive performance in three seasons.
 Athletic Director Gerald Cadogan praised the hire, calling Lymas a proven developer and strong fit for Shawnee State’s mission.